Canolopes/Data_projects_TripleTen/Machine Learning Project/README.md

 ## The Process

 We split our data into a 60/20/20 set for training, validation, and testing respectively.
 We looked at logistic regression, decision tree, and random forest models.
 Our random forest and decision tree models performed very similarly, but decision tree was the best choice in the end, scoring the highest accuracy.
 We also sanity checked our model by comparing it to a dummy model which simply guessed the most frequent value in our target.
+I used the scikit-learn library to do this machine learning.

 If you would like to see more about how I attained my results in this project, please open the attached Jupyter Notebook.